plgd-dev/doc/content/en/architecture/component-overview.md

 ## CoAP Gateway

-The CoAP gateway acts as a CoAP Client, communicating with IoT devices - CoAP Servers following the [OCF specification](https://openconnectivity.org/developer/specifications/).
+The CoAP gateway acts as a CoAP Client, enabling communication between IoT devices and CoAP Servers following the [OCF specification](https://openconnectivity.org/developer/specifications/).
 As the component diagram describes, the responsibilities of the gateway are:

-- handle and maintain TCP connections coming from devices
+- Handle and maintain TCP connections coming from devices
-- [authenticates and authorizes requests (see 5.5.5)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=15) from the device in conjunction with an OAuth2.0 Server
+- [Authenticate and authorize requests (see 5.5.5)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=15) from the device in conjunction with an OAuth2.0 Server
-- process device CRUDN operations which are by its nature forwarded to the [Resource Aggregate](#resource-aggregate) or [Resource Directory](#resource-directory)
+- Process device CRUDN operations which are by their nature forwarded to the [Resource Aggregate](#resource-aggregate) or [Resource Directory](#resource-directory)

 ![L3](/images/diagrams/component-coapgateway.svg "medium-zoom-image")

 ### Operational flow

 Before a device becomes operational and is able to interact with other devices, it needs to be appropriately onboarded.
-The first step in onboarding the device is to [configure the ownership (see 5.3.3)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=38) where the legitimate user that owns/purchases the device uses an Onboarding tool (OBT) and using the OBT uses one of the Owner Transfer Methods (OTMs) to establish ownership.
-Once ownership is established, the OBT [provisions the device (see 5.3.4)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=39), at the end of which the device can be [provisioned for the plgd.cloud (see 8.1.2.3)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=32).
-After successful provisioning, the device should [establish the TLS connection (see 7.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=14) using the certificate based credentials.
+The first step in onboarding the device is to [configure ownership (see 5.3.3)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=38) where the legitimate user who owns/purchases the device uses one of the Owner Transfer Methods (OTMs) within the Onboarding tool to establish ownership.
+Once ownership is established, the OBT [provisions the device (see 5.3.4)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=39), after which the device can be [provisioned for the plgd.cloud (see 8.1.2.3)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=32).
+After successful provisioning, the device should [establish a TLS connection (see 7.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=14) using certificate based credentials.

 {{% note %}}
-Use [plgd.ocfclient](https://github.com/plgd-dev/sdk) or sample [Apple](https://apps.apple.com/us/app/plgd/id1536315811) / [Android](https://play.google.com/store/apps/details?id=dev.plgd.client) mobile app for **easy** device discovery, ownership configuration and provisioning for the plgd.cloud!
+Use [plgd.ocfclient](https://github.com/plgd-dev/sdk) or [Apple](https://apps.apple.com/us/app/plgd/id1536315811) / [Android](https://play.google.com/store/apps/details?id=dev.plgd.client) mobile app for **easy** device discovery, ownership configuration and provisioning for the plgd.cloud!
 {{% /note %}}

 #### Device Onboarding